Have you faced difficulties in presenting your project visually to your team?

 Principle #4: Encourage Leadership at Every Step of Your Project

 Encourage your team members to be more accepting of improvement mindset to reach their best performance at team or even company level.
 Take into account their suggestions when there is a sudden change in plans of a certain task.
 Appreciate ideas that indicate a solution which takes into account the sudden change and let them take ownership of such tasks with you for idea implementation.

 As David Anderson worked further on the kanban approach, he defined six best practices for the project management methodology for its successful implementation.
 Let’s take a look at these six best practices of the kanban method below:

 1. Create a Healthy Workflow

 It is important to keep a track of the workflow you create to make sure that it doesn’t pressurize your team members during the implementation of a task.
 The workflow needs to be healthy.
 Also, you need to make sure that every task hasn’t been micro-managed.
-To avoid the micro-management of each resource, you can implement the use of a project management software like ProProfs Project to help you assign tasks to each team member as per their workload.
+To avoid the micro-management of each resource, you can implement the use of a Kanban project management tool like ProProfs Project to help you assign tasks to each team member as per their workload.

 You can use the calendar view to see what all tasks are assigned to them and what’s the duration of each task that they are a part of.

 Based on their task lineup, you can switch back to the kanban view and add your team members to tasks that are supposed to take place later on.
 This will help them stay productive consistently too.